akijarl/urn_demo/README.md

   4. one to record the bead color for each draw

 #### B. Choose a "contamination" parameter *C*
-  1. Roll the 4-sided dice.
+  1. Flip a coin.
-  2. **Record the number** as the true value of the contamination parameter *C*.
+  2. Record the true value of the contamination parameter, *C*, for your simulation as *C=1* if you got a "head" and record *C=2* if you got a "tails".

 #### C. Choose the bead colors for each cup
-Each cup will initially hold 6 beads with a color that matches the cup color.
+Each cup will initially hold 3 beads with a color that matches the cup color.
-Next we are going to "contaminate" the matching of bead to cup color in a random way:
+We are going to bring each cup up to a total of 5 beads, in a way that may "contaminate" some of the cups by adding beads of a non-matching color to each cup.

+  1. If *C=1* for your simulation, add an extra bead of the matching color to each cup.
   1. Roll the 6-sided dice and use the table below to select pairs of colors that will be mingled together.
-  2. For the "1st pair" of colors you selected, Get the pair of cups of the selected pair of color, and do the following steps *C* times:
+  2. For the "1st pair" of colors you selected, get the pair of cups of the selected pair of color and some spare beads of those 2 colors.
+    Perform the following steps *C* times for *each* of the cups:
        1. Flip the coin.
-       1. If the coin shows a "head" put a bead of the first color of the pair into *each* of the 2 selected cups
+       1. If the coin shows a "head" add a bead of the same color to that cup
-       1. If the coin shows a "tail" put a bead of the second color of the pair into *each* of the 2 selected cups.
+       1. If the coin shows a "tail" add a bead of the non-matching ("paired") color to that cup.
-  3. Repeat step 4 for the "2nd pair" of cups.
+  3. Repeat step 4 for the "2nd pair" of colors.
-  4. Bring the number of beads in each cup up to 10 by adding beads that match each cup's color.
-You'll have to add 4 - *C* beads to each cup.

 **Table for selecting color pairs**